Final dispute over undefined vs null in JS/TS

 During serialisation we can include matadata which allows us to deserialise

-property back to undefined
+property back to undefined.
+E.g.

 superjson library does it for us.
 It

-works only when serialisation and deserialisation happens in JavaScript
+works only when serialisation and deserialisation happens in JavaScript and

 inside single application.
-If we are sending/getting JSON
+If we are sending/getting JSON from external API

 (often written in different language which doesn’t have a notion of

-type) it isn’t feasible.
+undefined type) it isn’t feasible.
 This is a great option for

 serialisation inside single application.

-In the context of JSON
+In the context of JSON serialisation usage of exactOptionalPropertyTypes

 sounds like a good option.
 With this flag we can safely assume that lack of

-property means that property doesn’t exist and property with undefined
+property means that property doesn’t exist and property with undefined value

 was intentionally created.
-During deserialisation null
+During deserialisation null can be converted

-and during serialisation undefined
+to undefined and during serialisation undefined can be converted

-without ambiguity.
+to null without ambiguity.
 Missing property is naturally skipped.

 In practice I haven’t worked with an API where there was a difference between

-lack of property and property with null
+lack of property and property with null value but I can imagine that in

-requests it can make a difference between not updating a property,
+PATCH requests it can make a difference between not updating a property,

 setting it to an empty value or removing it.
 We should be especially careful in

-those cases if we decide to use undefined
+those cases if we decide to use undefined everywhere.

 Interoperability with other languages